bebnev/react-native-local-authentication/README.md

 # React Native Local Authentication

 The library helps you to authenticate users biometrically natively on both iOS and Android devices.
+For iOS LocalAuthentication Framework is used, and for android: `androidx.biometric:biometric` framework (BiometricPrompt, BiometricManager)

 Inspired by [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner) and Android [BiometricPrompt](https://developer.android.com/reference/androidx/biometric/BiometricPrompt.html) class that manages a system-provided biometric prompt.